Rosie O’Donnell Had Multiple HR Complaints Filed Against Her At ‘The View’

 Walters had picked O’Donnell to be on the show in 2006 to replace Star Jones.
 But the comedian’s antics on set and on camera had gained the show negative attention, so Walters wanted her out.

-The next season, the 57-year-old host was out, though she briefly returned in 2014 after Walters left the show.
+The next season, the 57-year-old co-host was out, though she briefly returned in 2014 after Walters left the show.

-The show’s co-creator Bill Geddie apparently also found O’Donnell so difficult to work with that he “took a temporary leave of absence to get away from her.”
+The show’s co-creator, Bill Geddie, apparently also found O’Donnell so difficult to work with that he “took a temporary leave of absence to get away from her.”

 The A League of Their Own actress has been in the news for her battle with co-host Elisabeth Hasselbeck, as The Inquisitr reported.
 O’Donnell revealed that she had a crush on Hasselbeck, and Hasselbeck shot back that she found O’Donnell’s comments disturbing.